lukasz-glen/hashless-tokens/README.md

 both by cryptographic design and blockchain capabilities.
 No more than `2**48` addresses ever is a rough estimate.

-The soft solution, contract level, is Address Registry Contract.
+The soft solution is Address Registry Contract.
 You or any contract can register any address and a sequential number is assigned.
 This way 160 bit long address is replaced with 48 bit long id.